camaraproject/IdentityAndConsentManagement/documentation/CAMARA-API-access-and-user-consent.md

     - Off-net scenarios (no mobile connection)
     - Device connected to WiFi
     - Device without UI (IoT)

+#### Client Credentials

+The Client Credentials grant type is used to obtain a 2-legged access_token that does not represent a user.
+This grant type can only be used when no personal user data is processed, and it is only a valid option to access the CAMARA APIs for these specific scenarios.

+More details about the standard flow can be found in the official IETF specification [The OAuth 2.0 Authorization Framework](https://datatracker.ietf.org/doc/html/rfc6749#section-4.4).

 ## CAMARA API Specification - Authorization and authentication common guidelines